 - Concurrent College Enrollment

 A student can take a college course and earn dual credit.
 If the course is through an Oklahoma State College or University the tuition can be waived by the Board of Regents.
 Some other costs such as fees and books may be allowable to be paid for by the EPIC Learning Fund.

 - Career Technology Courses

-A student that has a particular interest can earn high school credit by working 60 hours for an organization while developing soft skills that will help them the rest of their lives.
+A student that has a particular interest can earn high school credit by interning 60 hours for an organization while developing soft skills that will help them the rest of their lives.